apache/airflow/docs/apache-airflow/howto/operator/python.rst

 The "short-circuiting" can be configured to either respect or ignore the ``trigger_rule`` defined for downstream tasks.
 If ``ignore_downstream_trigger_rules`` is set to True, the default configuration, all downstream tasks are skipped without considering the ``trigger_rule`` defined for tasks.
-If this parameter is set to False, the direct, downstream tasks are skipped but the specified ``trigger_rule`` for other subsequent downstream tasks are respected.
+If this parameter is set to False, the direct downstream tasks are skipped but the specified ``trigger_rule`` for other subsequent downstream tasks are respected.
 In this mode, the operator assumes the direct, downstream task(s) were purposely meant to be skipped but perhaps not other subsequent tasks.